Skip to main content

 The “then” in the title is the 19th century, when Istanbul was the hub of the Ottoman Empire.
 Those happened to be the pioneering days of photography and in Istanbul a practice quickly developed of Ottoman “court photographers” producing vast panoramas of the city by combining up to a dozen pictures snapped systematically from its hills and towers.

 Certainly old Istanbul was a photogenic city, crouched on hills over the Bosporus and the Golden Horn, with the great dome and minarets of Hagia Sophia as a logical focal point.

 But modern Istanbul, in Germen's telling, is a city under siege.
 Neighborhoods and landmarks crumble beneath an unstoppable onslaught of growth and modernization.
 Open space and “human scale” are the first casualties.
-Like major cities everywhere, Istanbul seems doomed to be americanized/globalized with skyscrapers and expressways serving vast commutersheds.
+Like major cities everywhere, Istanbul seems doomed to be americanized/globalized — we may as well say barbarized — with skyscrapers and expressways serving vast commutersheds.